k3ng0T/project-manager/README.md

 ﻿# Project markers

+A free, self-hosted task management tool to take control of your time and actions.
+Plan your work, track progress, and stay organized — all without subscriptions or cloud dependencies.

 Local web tool for personal planning: projects -> backlog -> to do with processes and progress.
 Data is stored as JSON, one file per project.

+## Why use it?
+- **100% Free** — No subscriptions, no hidden costs, no ads
+- **Privacy-first** — Your data stays on your machine, no cloud sync required
+- **Simple workflow** — Projects → Backlog → To-dos with progress tracking
+- **Lightweight** — Runs locally with minimal resources
+- **Full control** — Manage your tasks and time your way

 ## Stack
 - Python + Flask (mini API and static files)